Bonus material: Sales pipeline velocity calculator + B2B sales funnel template

 The most exciting part begins after the official recording part is over.

-James asks about the guest's company goals and needs and introduces his services.
-After the show, he follow-ups with the link to the episode, distribute it and promote guest's company, send a small gift (e.g., Book from Amazon) and remind about his services + asks about referrals.
+James asks about the guest’s company goals and needs and introduces his services.
+After the show, he follow-ups with the link to the episode, distributes it and promotes the guest’s company, sends a small gift (e.g., Book from Amazon), and reminds him about his services + asks about referrals.

 This process helps him to personalize his pitch according to the needs and goals of his leads.
 As well, he consistently generates new clients and referrals.

 Learn more about how to generate high-quality B2B leads from the podcast here.